 University of Alberta has a stature for excellence in the sciences, humanities, engineering, creative arts, commerce, and health sciences, making it one of the top institutions in Canada and one of the world’s top public research-intensive universities.
 The University of Alberta attracts the sharpest minds from around the world due to its world-class amenities, such as the Li Ka Shing Institute of Virology and the National Institute for Nanotechnology.
 In 18 faculties, 400 undergrads, grads, and professional degrees are available to their students.
 They hold the largest number of 3M national teaching accords (the top accolade for undergrad teaching quality in Canada).

 With more than a century past and more than 250,000 alumni, the University of Alberta is renowned worldwide for preparing students to become the leaders of tomorrow.
 The University of Alberta is in Edmonton, Alberta, a bustling metropolis with more than a million citizens that serves as the center of Alberta’s flourishing energy sector.
-The main facility is located in the heart of Edmonton and is accessible by bus and metro across the city.
+Main facility is located in the heart of Edmonton and is accessible by bus and metro across the city.
 With over 39,000 students, which includes over 7,000 foreign students from 152 countries around the world, the University of Alberta encourages a supporting, multicultural, and research-intensive environment.

 7. University of Windsor: